 Depending on energy consumption, solar panels can cost anywhere between $2,500 and $12,000.

-Solar is great for pool heating, or anything that may consume more power like air conditioning or large freezers.
+Solar is great for pool heating or anything that may consume more power, like air conditioning or large freezers.

 Despite having some considerable advantages, building a home is unfortunately not free from its own set of cons.
 Among the most noteworthy disadvantages are:

-In case you’ve purchased a ready-made home, you can move in immediately after the finances and paperwork are complete.
+If you’ve purchased a ready-made home, you can move in immediately after the finances and paperwork are complete.

 On top of that, many construction loans may require higher fees and larger deposits, and securing one can need tons of paperwork, thereby delaying the construction.

-While deciding on every little detail may seem like an interesting prospect, it may turn into a headache real quick, more so if there’s no expert opinion handy.
+While deciding on every little detail may seem like an exciting prospect, it may turn into a headache real quick, more so if there’s no expert opinion handy.
 Remember, your builder can suggest options, but the final call will be yours to take.
 Plus, hiring a home designer will invariably be an extra financial burden.